PerfectRec/kokoro/README.md

 # Initialize pipeline
 pipeline = KPipeline(lang_code='a')

-# Process multiple texts in batch
+# Basic batching: single voice for all texts
 texts = [
     "Hello, this is the first sentence.",
     "This is the second sentence.",
     "And here's a third one for good measure."
 ]

-# Generate audio for all texts efficiently
 results = pipeline.generate_batch(
     texts=texts,
     voice='af_heart',